MakeSchool-Tutorials/sa-2018-node-reddit/P05-Posts-Comments/content.md

 <!-- TODO: [stretch] diagram & schema -->

-Or, say you're building a music app where users can make playlists.
+Or, suppose you're building a music app where users can make playlists.
 In this case, a playlist can have a bunch of different songs on it, and any of those songs could be on multiple playlists–this is a _many-to-many_ relationship.

 <!-- TODO: [stretch] diagram & schema -->